 Another way via which these types of unwanted programs may be spread is to be added to the user’s Mac in the form of a browser extension of some sort.
 Usually such browser extensions become added automatically if the user visits certain pages and enables notifications or clicks on OK to any other type of prompts.
 The result of this is that the victim ads the browser add-on without him or her knowing of that.

-Search.searchmanager.com PUP – More Information
+Search.searchmanager.com PUP – What Does It Do?

 Search.searchmanager.com browser hijacker is classified as a PUP (potentially unwanted program).
 These types of unwanted software apps aim to slither different types of third-party sites as advertisements to the victimized system.
 Once affected your Mac, the unwanted program begins to modify your web browsers’ settings.
 This includes changing the home and new tab pages to it’s own ones:

 The home page of the Search.searchmanager.com hijacker has been made to show searches from another provider.
 This is why each time you perform a search using it, you get redirected to a custom search results page, which shows mostly advertised search results: